What Are the Best Nike Basketball Shoes?

 Ankle support and stability are important for front-court players—you need a stable base when fighting to grab a rebound or exploding to the rim for a putback.
 Proper support keeps your feet and ankles secure and locked in so you can make quick, lateral movements and constant vertical jumps.

-- Nike's Air Zoom technology provides explosive performance and comfort that lasts the whole game.
+- Nike Air Zoom technology provides explosive performance and comfort that lasts the whole game.
 The Nike Zion kicks off Zion Williamson's line with an understated design that channels his athleticism and power.

 - Nike Max Air helps keeps your legs fresh late into the fourth quarter for better individual performances and team wins.
-Sneakers such as the Nike Air Zoom G.T.
+The Nike Air Zoom G.T.
 Run stacks a React footbed on top of a React midsole and Zoom Air in the forefoot to provide shock absorption and a responsive ride.

 When you're pulling up for a jumper or driving to the basket off a pick and roll, a high level of grip and traction for those sudden, sharp cuts is essential.
 These shoes benefit from a variety of traction patterns to help keep you from slipping on the court.